MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-create-special-orders.md

 ---
-    title: How to Create Special Orders | Microsoft Docs
+    title: How to Create Special Orders
-    description: You can create a special order for a specific catalog item to be shipped to a specific customer.
-Your vendor ships the item to your warehouse and you can then ship the item on to your customer either independently or together with other items on another order.
+    description: Learn how to create a special order for a specific catalog item to be shipped to a specific customer.
     author: SorenGP

     ms.service: dynamics365-business-central